Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 TBD

-In less than half an hour, we hava added a fully CI/CD pipeline to our project.
+In less than half an hour, we have added a fully CI/CD pipeline to our project.
-Now, we can add more Hurl tests and star developing new features with confidence!
+Now, we can add more Hurl tests and start developing new features with confidence!

 [`integration/basic.hurl`]: https://raw.githubusercontent.com/jcamiel/quiz/master/integration/basic.hurl